- Veg Scheme

 Not artichokes but a relative of the sunflower.

-You can just scrub them, cut them in half and put them on a baking tray, sprinkle with olive oil and roast till soft and golden and serve sprinkled with a little salt – or try this recipe with bay leaves.
-Serves 4
+You can just scrub them, cut them in half and put them on a baking tray, sprinkle with olive oil and roast till soft and golden and serve sprinkled with a little salt.

 600g Jerusalem artichokes

-- 2 cloves of garlic, finely sliced
+2 cloves of garlic, finely sliced

-- white wine vinegar
+White wine vinegar